arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Spring Data and Spring Data Rest.md

 implementation 'org.springframework.data:spring-data-rest-hal-browser'
 ```

-Now open the Spring Data Rest base url via browser and check the result.
+> Now open the Spring Data Rest base url via browser and check the result.
+>
+> A UI regarding exposed rest methods is provided.

-## Spring Data tips and tricks
+## Spring Data Tips And Tricks

 You can load initial data via CommandLineRunner